The Rise of Sex Negative Feminism Among Young Black Women

 ADVERTISEMENT

-For example, Sam Levinson’s upcoming HBO show The Idol, which stars a 23-year-old Lily-Rose Depp, has been dubbed a toxic man’s ‘rape fantasy’ for its supposed glamourization of sexual violence and exploitation of women.
+For example, Sam Levinson’s upcoming HBO show The Idol, which stars a 23-year-old Lily-Rose Depp, has been 'torture porn' for its supposed glamourisation of sexual violence and exploitation of women.
 And since its 2019 debut, Euphoria (another Levinson-HBO project) has been under constant scrutiny for its on and off-screen antics concerning the adultifying and sexually explicit storylines involving 20-something-year-old actresses playing teenage girls.

-More specifically, women from online Black communities are also speaking out against the narrow dimensions of sexual expression that young Black women in the spotlight seem to be able to explore.
-Stars like Chloe Bailey and Normani are at the center of these conversations, with many young Black women and girls expressing frustration over their perceived public portrayals as zealously raunchy beings.

-In response to these criticisms, millennials from some virtual queer and feminist groups are framing this cultural development as a form of reactionary Gen Z conservatism informed by a successively orthodox state of affairs.
-As someone who sits in between these two age groups — a “zillennial” — I’m weary of pathologizing people’s beliefs and behaviors based on the year they were born.
-But having come of age shortly before and amid the #MeToo era, I’ve definitely noticed a change in societal attitudes towards sex and consent in the years since.
-This moral shift has lent itself to more reserved (and once widely-shunned) understandings of sexual liberation becoming more embraced within feminist spaces.

 Advertisement